ANanaaaa/Protein-peptide-complex-prediction-by-High-T-MD/README.md

 # Protein-peptide-complex-prediction-by-High-T-MD

-This repository contains files which can be used to run High-T MD simulations and perform clustering analysis in Accurate Prediction for **Protein-Peptide Binding Based on High-Temperature Molecular Dynamics Simulations**.
+This repository contains files which can be used to run High-T MD simulations and perform clustering analysis in **Accurate Prediction for Protein-Peptide Binding Based on High-Temperature Molecular Dynamics Simulations**.

 ## Requirements
 Amber16+AmberTools16

-## Example
+## Examples
 ### Run MD simulations at 600 K with RSFF2C force field
 ```
 export CUDA_VISIBLE_DEVICES=0